polypoly/Cas9/README.md

 ## Example:
 For target sequence, use GTTATCGCGTCTTGTCGAAC.
 For example DNA sequences, find them in the test.zip folder.
-The output should be identical to the SeqInfo.pdf and SeqInfo.R files in this repository.
+WIth the default setting, the output should be identical to the SeqInfo.pdf and SeqInfo.R files in this repository.

 ## References:
 Bodenhofer U, Bonatesta E, Horejs-Kainrath C and Hochreiter S (2015). “msa: an R package for multiple sequence alignment.”
 Bioinformatics, 31(24), pp. 3997–3999.